Say Hello 2 Heaven

 "Say Hello 2 Heaven" is a song by the American rock band Temple of the Dog.
-Written by vocalist Chris Cornell, "Say Hello 2 Heaven" was released in 1991 as the second single from the band's sole studio album, Temple of the Dog (1991).
+Written by vocalist Chris Cornell, "Say Hello 2 Heaven" was released as the second single from the band's sole studio album, Temple of the Dog (1991).
 The song reached number five on the Billboard Mainstream Rock Tracks chart.

 Cornell wrote "Say Hello 2 Heaven" as a tribute to his roommate, Mother Love Bone vocalist Andrew Wood, who at the time had recently died of a heroin overdose.
-"Say Hello 2 Heaven" was also their only song deemed lyrically inappropriate following the September 11th terrorist attacks.

 Origin and recording

 "Say Hello 2 Heaven" was one of two songs, the other being "Reach Down", to be written by vocalist Chris Cornell when he was on tour with Soundgarden in Europe prior to approaching former Mother Love Bone members Jeff Ament and Stone Gossard to record the songs.
 The recordings were originally planned to be released merely as a single before Temple of the Dog formed and decided to write more music.
 Cornell stated:

 Right after Andy died, we [Soundgarden] went to Europe, and it was horrible, because I couldn't talk about it, and there was no one who had loved him around.
 I wrote two songs, "Reach Down" and "Say Hello 2 Heaven".
 That was pretty much how I dealt with it.
 When we came back, I recorded them right away.
 They seemed different from what Soundgarden naturally does, and they seemed to fit together.
 They seemed like music he would like.
 I got the idea to release them as a single, and to get at least Stone and Jeff, or all of Love Bone, to play on it.
 I had the idea for a couple days, then, with an artist's lack of self-confidence, I decided it was a stupid idea.
 Somehow those guys heard the tape, and they were really, really excited.
 Stone and Jeff and our drummer, Matt, had been working on a demo for what ended up being Pearl Jam, so we had the idea that we would make an EP or a record, and maybe even do some of Andy's solo songs.

 In a 2016 interview, Cornell stated:

 With all that’s been written about Temple of the Dog recently, it’s reminded me of the original meanings of those songs.
 Say Hello 2 Heaven, for example, was one of the songs I wrote directly for Andy Wood and the amount of times someone has requested I play that song for someone else who’s died have been numerous.
 That’s great that it’s become this anthem that makes somebody feel some comfort when they’ve lost someone, but recently I’ve become a little more possessive of the idea that this song was actually written for a specific guy and I haven’t forgotten that person.
 So I’ve been reminding myself and those in the audience where that song came from.